niknak1379/ObsidianNotes/content/Backend/Security/Auth0.md

 visible steps to grand consent from the user.

 ## [[openID-Connect]]
-Auth0 is only authentication, openID is basically a user profile, basically **Single-Sign-on**.
+Auth0 is only authentication, openID is basically a user profile, basically **Single-Sign-on(SSO)**.
 So it gives both an access token and an Identity token.